Spec-ify/specify/docs/file-structure.md

 ### [DebugLog.cs](/client/DebugLog.cs)

-DebugLog.cs contains the code for... well.. the debug log.
+DebugLog.cs contains the code for the debug log's functions.
 When the proper setting is enabled, each line in the process, step by step, is recorded.

 ### [Interop.cs](/client/Interop.cs)